gifford-lab/deepaccess-package/index.md

 ## Interpretation
 We provide two methods of interpretation of trained DeepAccess models:
 1. ExpectedPatternEffect and DifferentialExpectedPatternEffect
-2. Per-nucleotide model importance
+2. Per-nucleotide importance

-####
+#### ExpectedPatternEffect and DifferentialExpectedPatternEffect
 ExpectedPatternEffect and DifferentialExpectedPatternEffect can be run using either motifs in PWM or PCM representation (from a database like HOCOMOCO or HOMER) or patterns in a fasta representation which can be used to test spacing or combinations of motifs.

-####
+#### Per-nucleotide importance
-Per-nucleotide model importance is run using an input of one or more fastas and returns the model-derived importance of each nucleotide within each fasta sequence.
+Per-nucleotide importance is run using an input of one or more fastas and returns the model-derived importance of each nucleotide within each fasta sequence.

 ### Usage
 ```markdown